NorielSylvire/ns_minerals_core/README.md

 ---
 ## Changelog

+* 1.2.1 - Fixed a bug causing mods to load in an incorrect order, and another bug causing callbacks not to be registered correctly.
+Also implemented the abilitiy to add metadata to callback registration.
 * 1.2 - Made the mod into a modpack.
 Added `nslib` to the modpack.
 * 1.1 - Improved API documentation and corrected spelling mistakes.
 Added compatibility with farming mod.
 Added working hoes and scythes.
 Added the ability to choose the `texture_brightness` while using custom textures for the tools that do not have custom textures.
 Changed `is_metal` from `crafting.lua` to `mineral.mineral_type == "metal"`.
 It was a legacy variable name from back in 2020, when this API was part of nsam mod.
 The incorrect name caused metal type minerals to not register recipes.
 * 1.0 - Initial release: Automatic registration of tools, nodes, ores, craftitems and crafting recipes.
 Automatic generation of colorized textures for ALL the items from premade grayscale textures shipped with the API.